SpPag/APIAggregation/README.md

       ]
   }

-• Query Parameters: You can use the filterBy query parameter to filter results.
-Example: /api/aggregate?filterBy=Holt
+• Query Parameters: You can use the optional filterBy and sortBy query parameters to filter and sort results, respectively.
+Example: /api/aggregate?filterBy=Holt (filter only)  /api/aggregate?sortBy=FirstName (sort only) /api/aggregate?filterBy=Holt&sortBy=FirstName (both filter and sort)

 • Response Body: Returns a JSON object with the results from the requested APIs, formatted and processed for the registered APIs.
 Any other API will return the response in raw JSON depending on its configuration.